CTCfreelancers/team/README.md

-Main Repositiory id is for active projects. i.e files for the team to edit.
+Main Repositiory is for active projects. i.e files for the team to edit.
 The Wiki is for information.